moucheng2017/Med-Noisy-Labels/README.md

  <img height="150" src="figures/Multi-class.png" />
  </br>

-In all experiments, we use the ground truth as the good-segmentation and no segmentation as the blank-segmentation.
+In all experiments, We simulate a group of 5 annotators of disparate characteristics by performing morphological transformations (e.g., thinning, thickening, fractures, etc) on the ground-truth (GT) segmentation labels, using [Morpho-MNIST software](https://github.com/dccastro/Morpho-MNIST).
+We use the ground truth as the good-segmentation and no segmentation as the blank-segmentation.

 # Download & preprocess the datasets